dotnetcore/CAP/docs/content/user-guide/en/cap/messaging.md

 The consumer method is executed when the Consumer receives the message and will retry when an exception occurs.
 This retry strategy is the same as the send retry.

-We introduced database-based distributed locks in version 7.1.0 to deal with the problem of concurrent data acquisition of database retries under multiple instances, you need to explicitly configure `IsUseStorageLock` option to true.
+We introduced database-based distributed locks in version 7.1.0 to deal with the problem of concurrent data acquisition of database retries under multiple instances, you need to explicitly configure `UseStorageLock` option to true.

 ## Data Cleanup